top of page

 It's not surprising to most people that the Democrat, Republican, and Libertarian political parties in the United States will support their own candidates over the candidates of the other parties.
 This is not unexpected or even unreasonable.

 Many people believe there is another major party in the United States.
 It has no formal name, and it attempts to be hidden from the public.
-It is referred to as the Establishment, the Uniparty, the Swamp, or even the Good Ol' Boys party.
+It is referred to as the Establishment, the Uniparty, the Swamp, the Deep State, or even the Good Ol' Boys party.
 It is where the parties' leaders get together and ideologically say to each other, "Whatever happens, we must protect us first."
 They justify this by telling themselves, "If we're removed from office, then the country will be in much worse shape."

 But what if only one solution is correct?

 Yet, climbing down the mountain doesn’t have to be the only long-term solution.
 An elevator or a tram can be built.
-Another solution is to never leave the mountain.
+Another solution is never to leave the mountain.
 Perhaps there is no better place to be.

 What about right and wrong?